 This is a step in creating access for smallholder farmers to large food market places, as they compete with large scale industrial food suppliers.
 Blockchain is a significant differentiator here, enabling a stronger buyer trust and the opportunity for smallholder farmers to access bigger markets, generate better incomes, and support local food systems.

-2. Blockchain promoting financial inclusion for the unbanked
+2. Blockchain promotes financial inclusion for the unbanked

-The EMPACT innovation project connects young people from food insecure communities to the digital economy.
+Blockchain has untapped potential for WFP and the humanitarian sector at large in that it can enable financial inclusion for the populations we serve.
+Take EMPACT, WFP’s innovation project that connects young people from food insecure communities to the digital economy.
 In Kibera, Africa’s largest urban slum located in Kenya, the students are trained to perform routine IT tasks via freelance microwork platforms.
-In doing so, they can earn income online, afford to buy food or even pay for their own housing, when there are no opportunities open in the local job market.
+In doing so, they can earn income online, afford to buy food and pay for their own housing, when there are no opportunities open in the local job market.

 3. Ramping up co-innovation and knowledge sharing with blockchain